talvindersingh/activemq/README.md

 Steps
+Create Docker image using Dockerfile and push it to registry (dicker build -t toffee/activemq:latest)

 1. Set up your inventory file (inventory.ini) with the IP addresses or hostnames of your primary and backup instances.
-2. Create a playbook (activemq.yml) that describes the deployment steps
+2. Create a playbook (activemq.yml) that describes the deployment steps.
-3. Create an Nginx configuration file (nginx.conf) and place it in the same directory as the playbook.
+3. Create an Nginx configuration file (nginx.conf) and place it in the same config folder or in same place as playbook.
 4. Run the playbook to deploy ActiveMQ - #**ansible-playbook -i inventory.ini activemq.yml**

 NOTE: